Christian-TD/AoaH2OBankingDemoModels/model_definitions/f5c6d40d-ecba-4820-b2c3-85af85cab552/README.md

-# Bank Marketing in R with H2O
+# Bank Marketing in R with H2O GBM
 ## Overview
-Bank Marketing demo model using H2O in R
+Bank Marketing demo model using H2O GBM in R

 ## Datasets
 The dataset required to train or evaluate this model comes from the UCI Machine Learning repository available [here](https://archive.ics.uci.edu/ml/datasets/bank+marketing).